sedadenboer/Taste-Buds/README.md

 This application will make it possible for users to analyze their Spotify listening behaviour all year long.
 Ideas for possible features are:

 ### Main feature
 * Top tracks, artists, genres, (albums and podcasts).
 Time frame options are; all data, last year, last month, last week.
+Update: the time range cannot be updated as it was planned, so now the most recent data is used as a default.

 ![App Screenshot](doc/base_sketch.jpg)